foo123/Xpresion/README.md

 **(v.
 0.5+)**

 Xpresion **is not an expression parser**, it does not parse expressions.
 It is a parser engine.
 It builds parsers, which parse (custom) expressions.
+Effectively it is a small [rewrite system](http://en.wikipedia.org/wiki/Abstract_rewriting_system)

 This is accomplished by configuring the Xpresion engine to fit the needed expression syntax.
 Configuration is intutive, easy and flexible (see examples).